On Accuracy and Coherence with Infinite Opinion Sets: The Countably Infinite Case: The Sufficiency of Coherence

 \subsubsection{Partitions}

 As an application of Theorem \ref{weakdominancemainresult}, we establish Theorem \ref{step3result} for countably infinite partitions.\footnote{It has been noted that \citeauthor{definetti}'s (\citeyear{definetti}) original proof of Theorem \ref{step3result} assuming the Brier score extends to countably infinite opinion sets.
-However, the only proof we have seen is a sketch of the necessity of coherence for countably infinite partitions by \cite[footnote~6]{Joyce1998}, and such a claim could not be true for arbitrary countable opinion sets as Examples \ref{problemswithinfinities} and \ref{problemswithinfinites2} show.
-Further, we prove the extension for arbitrary generalized legitimate inaccuracy measures.} In parts of the existing literature (e.g., in \citealt{Joyce}), credence functions are assumed to be defined on a (finite) partition of $W$ to begin with, and so such a result might be especially relevant to extending the accuracy argument for probabilism to countably infinite opinion sets.
+However, the only proof we have seen is a sketch of the necessity of coherence for countably infinite partitions by \citeauthor{Joyce1998} (\citeyear[Footnote~6]{Joyce1998}).} In parts of the existing literature (e.g., in \citealt{Joyce}), credence functions are assumed to be defined on a (finite) partition of $W$ to begin with, and so such a result might be especially relevant to extending the accuracy dominance argument for probabilism to countably infinite opinion sets.

+\begin{restatable}{lemma}{partitioniswstable} A countably infinite partition is W-stable relative to any generalized legitimate inaccuracy measure. \end{restatable} \begin{proof} Let $\mathcal{F}=\{p_1, p_2,\ldots\}$ be a partition.
+Assume a coherent credence function $c$ on $\mathcal{F}$ is weakly dominated by some credence function $d$.
+We can assume $d$ is coherent by Theorem \ref{inftheorem1}, and so $\sum_{m=1}^\infty d_m\leq 1$.
+We show that $c^*$ is weakly dominated by $d^*$, thereby establishing that a partition is W-stable.